openstack/openstack-ansible/doc/source/contributor/contribute.rst

   * Bump ``ceph_stable_release`` to latest Ceph LTS release in the integrated OpenStack-Ansible repo, and inside the ``ceph_client`` role defaults.

+  * Check and bump galera versions if required.

+  * Check and bump rabbitmq versions if required.

 * By milestone 3:

   * Implement features